How Climate Change Affects on Public Health

 Asthma, Respiratory Allergies, and Airway Diseases

-• Increase ground-level ozone and fine particle concentrations, which can prompt different reactions.
-Including chest pains, coughing, throat irritation, and clog.
-To reduce lung capacity and cause inflammation.
+• Increased ground-level ozone and fine particle concentrations can prompt reactions, including chest pains, coughing, throat irritation, and clogging.
+These reactions reduce lung capacity and cause inflammation.

-• Increase carbon dioxide concentrations and temperatures.
-Influencing the planning of aeroallergen distribution and enhancing the allergenicity of dust and mold spores.
+• Increased carbon dioxide concentrations and temperatures influence the planning of aeroallergen distribution and enhance the allergenicity of dust and mold spores.

-• Increase precipitation in certain areas, prompting an expansion in mold spores.
+• Increased precipitation in certain areas prompts an expansion of mold spores.

-• Increase in the pace of ozone formation because of higher temperatures and expanded daylight.
+• Increase in the pace of ozone formation due to higher temperatures and extended daylight.

 • Increase the recurrence of droughts, prompting expanded dust and particulate issues.